-Panasonic G80 versus Sony A7
+Panasonic G80 vs Sony A7

-The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Sony Alpha A7 are two digital cameras that were announced, respectively, in September 2016 and October 2013.
+The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Sony Alpha A7 are two digital cameras that were revealed to the public, respectively, in September 2016 and October 2013.
 Both the G80 and the A7 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G80) and a full frame (A7) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is somewhat larger (5 percent) than the Panasonic G80.
 However, the A7 is markedly lighter (6 percent) than the G80.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.